CoFHEE: A Co-processor for Fully Homomorphic Encryption Execution (Extended Version): Design Flow Overview

 \subsubsection{Interconnect}

-We implement a parameterized Advanced High-Performance Bus (AHB) lite interconnect \cite{noauthor_amba_2001} as it supports the required bus transfer operations and has low area utilization. \cofhee{} requires single memory transfers as well as burst memory operations, with the data sizes ranging from 32 to 128 bits.
+We implement a parameterized Advanced High-Performance Bus (AHB) lite interconnect \cite{noauthor_amba_2001} as it supports the required bus transfer operations and has low area utilization.
+We opted for a lightweight AHB-Lite bus which has less area, latency, and signal counts (helps in less congestion at the backend).
+F1 \cite{feldmann2021f1}, on the contrary, uses three 16x16 512-byte cross bars, each having an area of $3.33 mm^2$ in a 12nm technology node.
+CoFHEE’s bus area is $0.07 mm^2$ in 55nm technology node ($0.008192 mm^2$ after applying the 55-to-14nm scaling factor) and it is a 10x11-152 byte crossbar. \cofhee{} requires single memory transfers as well as burst memory operations, with the data sizes ranging from 32 to 128 bits.
 Our configuration registers map to the 0x4002\_0000 -- 0x4002\_FFFF memory range.
 In our design, the memory base address follows the ARM Cortex M series memory map convention for memory and peripheral addresses.